kduy/khoaluan/docs/Logs.md

 - `window` + `every`
     + `window`: eviction
     + `every`: trigger
-- `trigger`: when the end of window
+- `trigger`: when the start of window
     + `TriggerPolicy.java`
     + Proves and returns if a new window should be started.
 In case the trigger occurs (return value true) the UDF will be executed on the current